OffchainLabs/arbitrum-docs/arbitrum-docs/how-arbitrum-works/timeboost/gentle-introduction.md

 #### For searchers/arbitrageurs:

 Timeboost adds a unique twist to your existing or prospective MEV strategies that may become more profitable than before.
 For instance, purchasing the time advantage offered by Timeboost’s auction may end up costing _less_ than the costs to invest in hardware and win latency races.
-Another example is the potential new business model of reselling express lane rights to other parties, either in time slots or as granular asa per-transaction basis.
+Another example is the potential new business model of reselling express lane rights to other parties in time slots or on a granular, per-transaction basis.

 ### Special note on Timeboost for chain owners

-As with many of the new features and upgrades to Arbitrum Nitro, Timeboost is an optional feature that chain owners may choose to deploy and customize in any way they see fit.
+As with many new features and upgrades to Arbitrum Nitro, Timeboost is an optional feature that chain owners may choose to deploy and customize however they see fit.
 Deploying and enabling/disabling Timeboost on a live Arbitrum chain will not halt or impact the chain but will instead influence the chain's transaction ordering policy.
 An Arbitrum chain will, by default, fall back to FCFS if Timeboost is deployed but disabled or if there is no express lane controller for a given round.

 It is recommended that Arbitrum teams holistically assess the applicability and use cases of Timeboost for their chain before deploying and enabling Timeboost.
 This is because some Arbitrum chains may not have that much MEV (e.g., arbitrage) to begin with.
 Furthermore, we recommend that Arbitrum chains start with the default parameters recommended by Offchain Labs and closely monitor the results and impacts on your chain’s ecosystem over time before considering adjusting any of the parameters.